platformps/GLAB-370.1.3-The-List-Chronicles/README.md

-# GLAB-370.1.3 The List Chronicles: Python Edition
+# GLAB-370.1.3 The List Chronicles

 ## Introduction
 Welcome to GLAB-370.1.3!
 Prepare yourself for an epic adventure into the realm of lists in Python.
 In this lab, you'll embark on a journey through The List Chronicles, where you'll master the art of manipulating lists and unleashing their power.
 Get ready to experience the magic of Python lists!